gabdub/ta-tweaks/README.md

 * edit the current Textadept/src/textadept.c adding the lines indicated in src/textadept.c that contains "USE_TA_TOOLBAR"
 * optionaly copy also the lines that contains "UNUSED()" to supress some warnings
 * compile Textadept
-* copy themes files in user's textadept folder (~/.textadept/bar-sm-light and ~/.textadept/bar-ff-dark) or choose one ZIP with icons from (tatoolbar/images) and copy the icons to "Textadept/core/images/bar/" folder (you can choose another icon location and set the path when calling toolbar.new())
+* copy themes files in user's textadept folder (~/.textadept/toolbar) or choose one ZIP with icons from (tatoolbar/images) and copy the icons to "Textadept/core/images/bar/" folder (you can choose another icon location and set the path when calling toolbar.new())
 * to create an empty horizontal toolbar (with 16x16 images), add this code to your init file:
 ```